 Welcome to American Water Contract services

-Effective July 29, 2013, our call center hours of operation will be 8 a.m. to 5 p.m.
+Our call center hours of operation are 8 a.m. to 5 p.m.
 (Monday through Friday) for questions related to your bill, to schedule a service visit, or to set up an appointment to turn your water service on or off or reactivate your water service if it’s shut off for non-payment.

 For water emergencies: Customers can use the toll-free number listed below at any time, and on weekends and holidays for emergency purposes, such as main breaks, water quality issues, water outages, and water leaks.

 The bill format makes it easy to find the information you care about most, including a comprehensive bill summary with improved line item descriptions, a description of payment options, water use data and comparisons and more.
 For more information, check out our Liberty Water Company improved bill format highlights.